djalbat/necessary/README.md

 renameDirectory("/root/usr", "/root/lib"); // Renames the '/root/usr' directory to '/root/lib'
 ```

 Note that if the parent directory of the newly named directory does not exist then this function will fail.
-Inside use the `moveDirectory()` method.
+Instead use the `moveDirectory()` function.

 * The `moveDirectory()` function moves a directory: